Getting Started

 Run the linter once without installing it locally:

-npm install --save-dev @lapidist/design-lintUse npx for ad-hoc checks or CI where the package is not yet installed.
-For projects committing to design-lint, prefer a local installation so the binary is available via npm scripts.
+pnpm add --save-dev @lapidist/design-lintUse pnpm dlx for ad-hoc checks before installing locally.
+For projects committing to design-lint, prefer a local installation so the binary is available via scripts.

 {